attractivechaos/udb3/README.md

 production code, I recommend to compare it to other libraries on your specific applications.

+## Concluding remarks

+This benchmark only evaluates small key-value pairs because I only use small keys in huge hash tables.
+The performance of large key-value pairs may be different.
+In addition, this benchmark mixes different hash table operations incluyding insertion of new entries, query of existing entries and deletions.
+Depending on the frequency of each type of operation, the results may look different, too.

 [lf]: https://en.wikipedia.org/wiki/Hash_table#Load_factor
 [ensemble]: https://greg7mdp.github.io/parallel-hashmap/
 [phmap]: https://github.com/greg7mdp/parallel-hashmap